szczyglis-dev/py-gpt/docs/source/modes.rst

 .. image:: images/v3_vision_plugins.png
    :width: 400

-With this plugin, you can capture an image with your camera or attach an image and send it for analysis to discuss the photograph:
+With this plugin, you can capture an image with your camera or attach an image and send it for analysis.
+Camera controls are available from the main ``Audio / Video`` menu under the **Video** section.
+Use ``Enable camera`` to start the live preview.
+Enable ``Auto capture`` to automatically capture the current frame for compatible vision turns; with auto capture disabled, click the live camera preview to take a manual snapshot.
+Camera device, resolution, and JPEG quality are configured in ``Settings -> Vision and camera -> Camera``:

 .. image:: images/v3_vision_chat.png
    :width: 800